epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 {% include perc_female_uk_allyears.html %}
 {% include perc_female_uk_means.html %}
 _This disparity remains more or less constant throughout the 5-year span with an average between 13%   and 37%.
 Females are best represented in **Daily Mail** and **Daily Star** which are both tabloid newspapers._

+A statistical hypothesis testing on UK’s dataset on women in newspapers (more information in the notebook) shows that there is a correlation between time and the percentage of women in the following newspapers  : Daily Mirror, Daily Express, i, Financial Times and The Sun.

 Overall it is difficult to establish a link between certain types of newspapers and how they represent women.
 There seems to be a general tendency for the publisher in each journal which is not necessarily related to their content.